 Universally admired for their durability, functionality, and overall uniqueness, tents can offer a plethora of playful design options to any outdoor wedding space.
-Whether white, clear, or colorful, these resilient structures make for a stylish addition to cocktail hour, an outdoor ceremony, or al fresco reception.
+Whether white, clear, or colorful, these resilient structures make for a stylish addition to your cocktail hour, outdoor ceremony, or alfresco reception.

-Craft an inviting tented entry fit for a grand entrance, create softness with cascading drapery, bring the outdoors in with live plants and trees, and set the tone for your post-ceremony design with a collection of ceiling installations are some ideas for modifying your tented space.
-An assortment of whimsical décor, creative lighting, and custom flooring are characteristics that help to distinguish these weather-proof foundations for your wedding.
+You can craft an inviting tented entry fit for a grand entrance, create softness with cascading drapery, bring the outdoors in with live plants and trees, or set the tone for your post-ceremony design with a collection of ceiling installations.
+An assortment of whimsical decor, creative lighting, and custom flooring will help distinguish your wedding canopy or tent from the rest.

 Our experts recommend turning unsightly metal poles into stunning displays of lush greenery and lofty vines.

-Ahead, some of the industry’s top vendors are lending their expertise on ways to make these foundations even more memorable.
+Ahead, some of the industry’s top vendors lend their expertise on ways to make your wedding tent even more memorable.

 Bring Focus to Your Head Table